Simply put, hydration has a massive impact on athletic performance, so the obvious solution is to drink more water, right? Maybe not.

 “High-sugar sports drinks are not optimal for hydration.
 The carbohydrate level is too high,” Alamdari says.
 “That can lead to delayed gastric emptying.
 It can sit in your stomach.
 Ultra-endurance athletes or marathon runners will often talk about stomach ‘sloshing’ or [gastrointestinal] distress.”

-Hydrate’s citrus flavor has also been formulated to lessen flavor fatigue — a common occurrence in endurance athletes, who sometimes lose tolerance for the taste of their during-event supplements after hours of being required to consume them.
+Hydrate’s citrus flavor has also been formulated to lessen flavor fatigue — a common occurrence in endurance athletes, who sometimes lose tolerance for the taste of their during-event supplements after hours of consuming them.

-“Hydrate was formulated with a balanced, not-overwhelming flavor or sweetness,” says Denis Faye, Beachbody’s executive director of nutrition, and an ultra-endurance cyclist.
-“I can tell you firsthand that when you’re eight hours into an event and your sports drink starts tasting like ash, it’s a problem.
+“Hydrate was formulated with a balanced, not overwhelming flavor or sweetness,” says Denis Faye, Beachbody’s executive director of nutrition, and an ultra-endurance cyclist.
+“I can tell you firsthand that when you’re 8 hours into an event and your sports drink starts tasting like ash, it’s a problem.
 Hydrate avoids this nicely.”

-Like the entire Performance line, Energize is screened for substances banned by most major athletic organizations.
+Like the entire Beachbody Performance line, Energize is screened for substances banned by most major athletic organizations.

 Finally, Hydrate stands apart because it contains quercetin, a phytonutrient researched for its capacity to improve exercise performance, increase energy production, and reduce exercise-induced inflammation.